vlukiyanov/blog/content/posts/iterating-paginating-apis-data-science.md

     pillarId: Optional[str]
     pillarName: Optional[str]

 def iter_search(q: str) -> Iterable[SearchResult]:
     """
-    Given a search query like "boris OR johnson", as documented on the Guardian API, return an iterable of SearchResult objects; the API documents the results ordered by the publication date.
+    Given a search query like "boris OR johnson", as documented in the Guardian API, return an iterable of SearchResult objects; the API documents the results ordered by the publication date.